deciduously/deciduously-com-clj/resources/md/one.md

    :body (html [:h1 "Hello, world!"]
                [:p (str "IP: " (:remote-addrs req))])})
 ```
 I'm deliberately reserving `core` for the `server.jar` main function - you can name the namespace whatever you like.

 That's it!
 Run `boot dev -h`, and then `boot dev` will run a server on `localhost:3000`.
 If you point your brower there, you should see:
 # Hello, world!
 Congratulations!
 You built a webserver.
-Go make a cup of tea.

-Thanks for playing, and come back next time to export and deploy your very own jar!
+Go make a cup of tea and come back next time to export html and deploy your very own jar!